Jon Pertwee: Early career

 While still at school, Pertwee worked as a circus performer riding the Wall of Death on a motorcycle with a toothless lion in the sidecar.
 He then worked in repertory theatre before being contracted with the BBC at 18 as an actor.

 During the Second World War, Pertwee spent six years in the Royal Navy.
 He was a crew member of HMS Hood and was transferred off the ship for officer training shortly before she was sunk by the German battleship Bismarck, losing all but three men in May 1941.

-Later, he was attached to the highly-secretive Naval Intelligence Division, working alongside future James Bond author Ian Fleming, and reporting directly to Prime Minister Winston Churchill and Deputy Prime Minister Clement Attlee.
+Later, he was attached to the top secret Naval Intelligence Division, working alongside future James Bond author Ian Fleming, and reporting directly to Prime Minister Winston Churchill and Deputy Prime Minister Clement Attlee.
 In an interview conducted in 1994 and published in 2013, he said, "I did all sorts.
 Teaching commandos how to use escapology equipment, compasses in brass buttons, secret maps in white cotton handkerchiefs, pipes you could smoke that also fired a .22 bullet.
 All sorts of incredible things."

+In 1942, as a Sub Lieutenant, Pertwee was posted to HMS Valkyrie.
+Whilst stationed on the Isle of Man he was actively engaged in amateur variety shows appearing in character sketches.
+It was during this time that Pertwee became one of the founding members of the Service Players, a drama society which remains active to this day.

 During his time in the Navy, Pertwee woke up one morning after a drunken night out while in port to find a tattoo of a cobra on his right arm.